-Teeth work together.
+A missing tooth is a serious matter.
+Teeth are made to work together.
 When you lose a tooth, the nearby teeth may tilt or drift into the empty space.
 The teeth in the opposite jaw may also shift up or down toward the space.
-This can affect your bite and place unusual stress on your teeth and jaw joints.
+This can affect your bite and place more stress on your teeth and jaw joints, possibly causing pain.

-Teeth that have tipped or drifted are often hard to clean, as well.
-This makes them more at risk for tooth decay and gum disease.
+Teeth that have tipped or drifted are also harder to clean.
+This puts them at a higher risk for tooth decay and gum disease.

-When a tooth is missing, the bone around it may shrink.
-This can change the way the jawbone supports the lips and cheeks.
-Over time, this can cause the face to sag and can make you look older.
+When a tooth is missing, the bone may shrink.
+If that happens, it may change the way the jawbone supports the lips and cheeks.
+Over time, this can make your face look different.

 How is a Bridge Placed?

-- Crown: a “cap” that covers a tooth
+• Crown: a “cap” that covers the attachment tooth

 The bridge is then fixed, or cemented, to the prepared teeth.
-The bridge is permanent and cannot be taken out of your mouth without a dentist’s help.
-At the follow-up visit to the dentist, the bridge is fitted, adjusted and cemented in place.
+This type of bridge is permanent and cannot be taken out of your mouth without a dentist’s help.
+During one or more follow-up visits, the bridge is fitted, adjusted and cemented in place.

 Before the bridge, teeth are shown with the space where a tooth has been lost.

 Teeth next to the gap are prepared for placement of the bridge.

 The custom-made bridge is placed over the prepared teeth.